 Also try reducing the amount of snacks you eat between meals, but if you just can’t wait, choose to snack on such nutritious foods as cheese, raw vegetables, fruit, or yogurt.
 Foods eaten during a full meal cause less damage to your teeth.
 During a full meal, your mouth produces more saliva, which washes away food particles in your mouth, and decreases the affect of acids.
 So the acids caused by eating a dessert after dinner have less affect on your teeth than does eating a candy bar as an afternoon snack.

 Of course no diet can replace the value of brushing and flossing at least twice a day, and after meals.
 If you can’t brush immediately after eating, be sure to drink plenty of water to help wash away any lingering food particles.
-If you have any questions about the affects certain foods may have on the health of your teeth, just ask Dr. Beadnell during your next appointment.
+If you have any questions about the affects certain foods may have on the health of your teeth, just ask your family dentist in Hillsdale, Oregon, Dr. Beadnell during your next appointment.
 Remember, while the holidays come and go, a healthy smile lasts the entire year.